jboss-developer/jboss-eap-quickstarts/README.md

 1. Open a command prompt and navigate to the root directory of the quickstart you want to build.
 2. Use this command if you only want to build the archive, but not deploy it:
-   * If you have configured the Maven settings :

             mvn clean install
-   * If you have NOT configured settings Maven settings:

-            mvn clean install -s QUICKSTART_HOME/settings.xml

 #### Build and Deploy the Quickstart Archive